utdata/thcic-pudf/README.md

 - [01-process-loop](https://utdata.github.io/thcic-pudf/01-process-loop.html) is the method used to find all uncomplicated deliveries
 - [01-t1-process-test](https://utdata.github.io/thcic-pudf/01-t1-process-test.html) shows the processing logic in more detail using test data.
 Used to test the logic.
 - [01-t2-process-compare](https://utdata.github.io/thcic-pudf/01-t2-process-compare.html) compare the results of the loop script to the test script when both are processed using test data.
+- [02-analyze-csec](https://utdata.github.io/thcic-pudf/02-analyze-csec.html) is the analysis of cesareans vs all uncomplicated births.
-- [02-analyze-cesarean](https://utdata.github.io/thcic-pudf/02-analyze-cesarean.html) is the analysis of cesareans vs all births.
+- [02-analyze-pcsec](https://utdata.github.io/thcic-pudf/02-analyze-pcsec.html) is the analysis of _primary_ cesareans vs all uncomplicated births.
 - [03-viz-crate](https://utdata.github.io/thcic-pudf/03-viz-crate.html) is an interactive table of the Cesarean rates for a three-year period, 2016-2018.
 - [99-explore-other](https://utdata.github.io/thcic-pudf/99-explore-other.html)
 - [99-mutate-challenge](https://utdata.github.io/thcic-pudf/99-mutate-challenge.html)